Council of Students (COS)

 ISPOR Annual International Meeting

-Advisor: Dr. Christine Klein
+Adviser: Dr. Christine Klein and Dr. Jennifer Elliott

 The Kappa Epsilon Fraternity was established to unite women pharmacy students across the United States.
 For more than 90 years, Kappa Epsilon has played an important role in the profession of pharmacy by supporting both personal and professional development through continuing education, providing networking opportunities, promoting pharmacy as a career, and by participating in National Projects including Breast and Ovarian Cancer Awareness.